snoozesoftware/snooze-documentation/source/administrator-snoozenode/deployment/local.rst

 Extra
 ^^^^^

+* Configuring the snoozeweb will allow you to have a web gui for managing Snooze.
 * Configuring properly rabbitmq will provide you real time infrastructure plotting in the snooze web interface (based on web sockets).
 * By configuring Cassandra you will benefits from a reliable database